Exxon Mobil - Largest Oil Company With Huge Potential

 Introduction

-Exxon Mobil, in its present form, was founded in late-1999 as a result of the merger between Exxon and Mobil.
-The company is presently headquartered in Irving, Texas and is the largest direct descendant of Rockefeller’s Standard Oil company.
-Overall, the company produces several percent of the world’s entire oil production making it the largest of the powerful Big Oil Companies.
+Exxon Mobil, in its present form, was founded in late 1999 as a result of the merger between Exxon and Mobil.
+The company is presently headquartered in Irving, Texas, and is the largest direct descendant of Rockefeller’s Standard Oil company.
+Overall, the company produces several percent of the world’s entire oil production, making it the largest of the powerful Big Oil Companies.

-Exxon Mobil - Oil and Gas People
+Source: Exxon Mobil - Oil and Gas People

 Exxon Mobil’s stock price peaked in mid-2014 at more than $100 per share.
-From that point, the company’s stock price dropped to a late-2015 low of just over $70 per share.
+From that point, the company’s stock price dropped to a late 2015 low of just over $70 per share.
 From that point, the company’s stock price recovered to just over $95 per share by mid-2016.
 Since then, the company’s stock has dropped down to just over $80 per share.
-Despite the company’s modest stock price recovery since late-2015, the company still has enormous potential going forward, as we will see.
+Despite the company’s modest stock price recovery since late 2015, the company still has enormous potential going forward, as we will see.

 Exxon Mobil’s Strong Position

-In the downstream sector, the company is no longer the largest producer by volume, it is beaten slightly by BP and and Shell (NYSE:RDS.A) However, the company still manages to dwarf all of its competitors in terms of return on capital employed.
-The company has returns of almost 25% which is several times that of BP or Shell.
-As we can see here, Exxon Mobil’s incredible size gives it huge returns and hefty volumes in both the upstream and downstream sectors which leads to large profits.
+In the downstream sector, the company is no longer the largest producer by volume.
+It is beaten slightly by BP (NYSE:BP) and Shell.
+However, the company still manages to dwarf all of its competitors in terms of return on capital employed.
+The company has returns of almost 25%, which is several times that of BP or Shell.
+As we can see here, Exxon Mobil’s incredible size gives it huge returns and hefty volumes in both the upstream and downstream sectors, which leads to large profits.

-Energy Demand Growth - Exxon Mobil Investor Presentation
+Source: Energy Demand Growth - Exxon Mobil Investor Presentation

 At the same time, energy demand is anticipated to continue to grow rapidly.
 The company expects overall energy demand to top 600 quadrillion BTUs by 2040, despite massive improvements in energy efficiency, and the world’s middle class grows to an astounding 5 billion people.
 And Exxon Mobil, as the largest publicly traded oil company in the world, has the potential to capture the supply market, whether through conventional fuels like oil, or new renewable fuels.

-Everyday, new news stories come out about the evil that is conventional fuels and the pollutants that they spew into our atmosphere, a big contributor to climate change.
+Every day, new news stories come out about the evil that is conventional fuels and the pollutants that they spew into our atmosphere, a big contributor to climate change.
 Exxon Mobil will have to address these concerns and act fast to prevent climate change from permanently impacting our planet.
-As we can see from NASA, man made climate change is having a real impact on our climate.
+As we can see from NASA, man-made climate change is having a real impact on our climate.
 However, what people don’t realize is that Exxon Mobil, with its size, has the strength to dominate the renewable energy market as it becomes increasingly economical.

 This, as everything else Exxon Mobil has done, will continue to provide large profits to shareholders.

-Exxon Mobil Liquid Supply Change - Exxon Mobil Investor Presentation
+Source: Exxon Mobil Liquid Supply Change - Exxon Mobil Investor Presentation

 As we can see here, existing sources oil and gas are expected to mostly run out by 2040.
-This includes several major fields, such as the Ghawar Field in Saudi Arabia, which produces 5% of the world’s entire oil production, but is anticipated to just have a few decades left.
+This includes several major fields, such as the Ghawar Field in Saudi Arabia, which produces 5% of the world’s entire oil production but is anticipated to just have a few decades left.
 As a result, significant new sources of oil and gas will need to be found and developed, something that Exxon Mobil anticipates will require $11 trillion in investment by 2040.

 Overall, this shows that there is long-term demand, for the next several decades, for continued oil and gas investment from giants like Exxon Mobil.
 This, combined with Exxon Mobil’s history of profitable investment, will mean significant long-term profits for investors in the company.